 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Brown, approximately 25% of students took out student loans averaging $8,232 a year.
 That adds up to $32,928 over four years for those students.

-How Much Money Do Brown Graduates Make?students who graduate from Brown with a bachelor's degree go on to jobs where they make an average salary of $67,500 in their early years.
+How Much Money Do Brown Graduates Make?bachelor's degree recipients from Brown make around $67,500 per year during the early years of their employment.
 That's great news for Brown students since it is 70% more than the average college graduate's salary of $39,802 per year.